 Next: Wendy’s nearly suffers terrible consequences.

-Anna Ayala dealt a blow to Wendy’s when she reported finding a human finger in her chili.
+What happened: Anna Ayala dealt a blow to Wendy’s when she reported finding a human finger in her chili.
 The fast-food chain suffered an estimated $2.5 million in lost business following the scandal.

 It turned out that Ayala and her husband, Jamie Placencia, planted the finger in an attempt to make money off of the company.
 Both pleaded guilty and were sentenced to nine and 12 years in prison, respectively.